wavelike/wavelike.github.io/projects_papers.md

 #### Stock trading strategy based on Machine Learning models
 - Various approaches to building a trading strategy that beats the market
-- Usage of Long Short-Term Memory Networks (LSTMs)
+- Leveraging of Deep Learning using the Keras package and Long Short-Term Memory Networks (LSTMs)
 - Development of a full backtesting suite using real stock time series data

 #### Prediction of Food Intolerances